Ryan Johansen: Amateur

-Johansen was drafted into the Western Hockey League (WHL) 150th overall by the Portland Winterhawks in the 2007 Bantam Draft.
-Having been offered an athletic scholarship to play with Northeastern University, he opted to play for the Penticton Vees of the British Columbia Hockey League (BCHL) in 2008–09 to protect his eligibility for the National Collegiate Athletics Association (NCAA).
+Johansen was drafted into the Western Hockey League (WHL) 150th overall by the Portland Winterhawks in the 2007 WHL bantam draft.
+Having been offered an athletic scholarship to play with Northeastern University, he opted to play for the Penticton Vees of the British Columbia Hockey League (BCHL) in 2008–09 to protect his eligibility for the National Collegiate Athletic Association (NCAA).
 He appeared in 42 games for the Vees as a 16-year-old, scoring 5 goals and 12 assists.

 Convinced of his ability, the Winterhawks persuaded Johansen to forego university and join their club for the 2009–10 WHL season.
-In Portland, he joined a line with fellow 2010 NHL Entry Draft prospects Nino Niederreiter and Brad Ross.
+In Portland, he joined a line with fellow 2010 NHL entry draft prospects Nino Niederreiter and Brad Ross.
 He finished the year with 25 goals and 69 points in 71 games, second among league rookies behind Kevin Connauton and second in team scoring, behind Chris Francis.
 Helping the Winterhawks make the playoffs one year after finishing last in the WHL, they advanced to the second round.
 Johansen added 18 points in 13 games, ninth in league scoring and first among rookies, despite playing in only two of four playoff rounds.

-Johansen rapidly climbed prospect charts for the 2010 NHL Draft, starting the year as a potential second round selection, before rising to 16th among North American skaters when the NHL Central Scouting Bureau (CSB) released its mid-season ranking.
+Johansen rapidly climbed prospect charts for the 2010 NHL entry draft, starting the year as a potential second round selection, before rising to 16th among North American skaters when the NHL Central Scouting Bureau (CSB) released its mid-season ranking.
 Johansen's coach with Penticton noted that, as one of the younger players of his draft class, his skill was often overlooked.
 NHL scouts praised his speed, playmaking ability and vision on the ice but believed he needed to show more consistency and physicality.
 He had been compared to Ottawa Senators centre Jason Spezza, while Johansen had said he tried to model his game after San Jose Sharks centre Joe Thornton.
 He finished the season as the tenth ranked skater according to Central Scouting and was projected to be a top 20 pick, perhaps as high as top 10.
-With the fourth overall pick in the 2010 NHL Draft, Johansen was chosen by the Columbus Blue Jackets.
+With the fourth overall pick in the 2010 NHL entry draft, Johansen was chosen by the Columbus Blue Jackets.

 A couple of months after his draft, Johansen signed with Columbus to a three-year, entry-level contract on September 9, 2010.
 With a base salary of $900,000, the deal could have reached $1.975 million per year if he achieved all his bonus incentives.
 Attending his first NHL training camp that month, he did not make the Blue Jackets roster and was returned to Portland on October 2 for another year of junior hockey.
 Back in the WHL, Johansen was chosen to represent the league at the 2010 Subway Super Series, a six-game exhibition tournament featuring all-stars from the Canadian Hockey League (CHL) against Russian junior players.
 He completed the 2010–11 season improving to 92 points (40 goals and 52 assists) in 63 games, ranking seventh among league scorers.